gitrdm/ltnexp03/ABSTRACTION_CONSISTENCY_REVIEW.md

 ---

-## ✅ Protocol Adoption, Mixin Cleanup, and Data Model Standardization In Progress
+## ✅ Protocol Adoption, Mixin Cleanup, and Data Model Standardization Complete (July 2025)

 - All core registries now implement their protocols directly.
 - Mixin infrastructure has been removed.
-- Data model standardization (dataclasses for core logic, Pydantic for API, TypedDict for type hints) is underway.
+- Data model standardization (dataclasses for core logic, Pydantic for API, TypedDict for type hints) is complete.
 - Demo and mock registry now use dataclasses for all core logic (see `icontract_demo.py`).
 - All tests, mypy, and contract validation pass after each change.
 - Major demos and contract validation scripts have been run and verified green.